jamu544/signal_indicator/README.md

 ## Sample App

-The app has some simple UI screen and uses.
-This is just an example of what the app does.
+The app has a simple UI screen and is just an example of what the app does.